 Website migration, also known as website re-platforming is a time-consuming procedure that necessitates some significant thought and planning, usually months in advance.

-Here are some important steps that shouldn’t be ignored: opting a migration checklist, audit and backup existing data, import and verify your data and test the new platform before launching to ensure that there are no missing steps to contribute to the failure of the migration process.
+Here are some important steps that shouldn’t be ignored: Using a migration checklist, auditing and backing up your existing data, importing and verifying your data, and testing your new platform before launching.
+All these steps will ensure the success of your migration process.

 If you don’t want to face manual work, then keep your options open and look out for a custom web developer.
 Snappymob is more than just your website-migrating developer, we are your dedicated partner; you focus on your brand, we bring the tech to life.